mgondan/mcclass/README.md

 ## Watch the program

-Open firefox and go to http://localhost:8001/mcclass
+Open a web browser and go to http://localhost:8001/mcclass

 ## Behind an Apache proxy

 Let's assume you have a working https-configuration.
 Then add the following two lines to your, e.g., /etc/apache2/sites-enabled/000-default-le-ssl.conf